SkylerBrivic/Lobster/README.md

 g++ -std=c++11 -o Lobster runTimeObject.cpp

-After you have built the compiler and virtual machine, you can compile a file of code called SampleFileName using the following command:
+After you have built the compiler and virtual machine, you can compile a file of code named SampleFileName using the following command:

 ./LobsterC SampleFileName